 The remaining five tracks on the album have been released in other versions previously, although on disparate projects.
 International Lover was recorded in the studio on 14 January 1982 and released on Prince’s fifth album 1999 later in 1982.
 Strange Relationship was initially recorded on 14 March 1983, but was worked on heavily over the next four years before it was released on Prince’s ninth album Sign O’ The Times in 1987.
 17 Days, was re-recorded by Prince in January 1984 and released as the b-side of When Doves Cry.
 Purple Rain had been recorded live on 3 August 1983 and was released on Prince’s sixth album Purple Rain, the first album to be credited to Prince and the Revolution, in 1984.
 A Case Of You was recorded by Prince in the studio almost 18 years after the session documented here, in Spring 2001, and released on his 25th album One Nite Alone... (which was similarly subtitled "Solo piano and voice by Prince") in 2002.

-Although no true singles were issued, Mary Don't You Weep was released as a preview ahead of the album on 7 June 2018.
+Although no true singles were issued, Mary Don’t You Weep was released as a preview ahead of the album on 7 June 2018.
 The song was also included in Spike Lee’s movie BlacKkKlansman (premiered at the Cannes Film Festival in May 2018 and released in August, a month before the album).
 17 Days was available as a pre-release download on 6 September 2018, and a 17 Days (Piano Version) 7" vinyl single was released in September 2018 as a cover mount with the German edition of Rolling Stone magazine.
 Why The Butterflies was released as the final pre-release download on 13 September 2018.

 Certification for this album will follow at the time of release.